sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_04.rst

 that *θ* < 0.5 and the possibility that *θ* > 0.5.
 This makes sense if I really think that ESP could produce either better-than-chance performance *or* worse-than-chance performance (and there are some people who think that).
-In statistical language this is an example of a **two-sided test**.
-It’s called this because the alternative hypothesis covers the area on both “sides” of the null hypothesis, and as a consequence the critical region of the test covers both tails of the sampling distribution (2.5\% on either side if α = 0.05), as illustrated earlier in :numref:`fig-rejectionRegion1`.
+In statistical language thit is an example of a **two-sided test**.
+It is called this because the alternative hypothesis covers the area on both “sides” of the null hypothesis, and as a consequence the critical region of the test covers both tails of the sampling distribution (2.5\% on either side if α = 0.05), as illustrated earlier in :numref:`fig-rejectionRegion1`.

-However, that’s not the only possibility.
+However, that is not the only possibility.
 I might only be willing to believe in ESP if it produces better than chance performance.
 If so, then my alternative hypothesis would only covers the possibility that *θ* > 0.5, and as a consequence the null hypothesis now